Can I sue an executor?

 • Conflicts of interest – where an executor allows their personal interests to conflict with their duties to the estate or to the beneficiaries.

-Legal proceedings can be commenced against an executor to recover financial losses.
-Executors can also be removed from office.
-Our specialist team of lawyers are experienced in dealing with claims against executors and can often work on a No Win, No Fee basis.
+Our specialist team have track record of success with claims against executors, and can often work on a No Win, No Fee basis.

-To find out where you stand or for further guidance on the question, “Can I sue an executor?” then contact our free legal helpline.
+To find out where you stand, or for further guidance on the question, “Can I sue an executor?” contact our helpline for a free consultation with one of our Legal 500 recommended team.

 Call 0333 888 0407 or email us at [email protected]